-This is even more of a stretch than the previous heading, but I have played through some example combat in RPJ and found that it functions about like I expect it to.
+This is even more of a stretch than the previous heading, but I have played through some example combat and some example social encounters in RPJ, and found that the rules function about like I expect them to.

 “Ha!” my wife would no doubt exclaim, were she to read this page.
 Really, though, RPJ is fairly simple by the standards of tabletop roleplaying games, falling somewhere in between D&D 5th Edition and Pathfinder.
-Roll 4d6, add a skill level, add an attribute bonus.
+The basic action is roll 4d6, add a skill level, add an attribute bonus.

 It Solves My Problems With d20 Games

 Say you’re playing 5e, and you have a skill modifier of 5.
 That means your average performance is to pass a skill check with a DC of 15, which the 5e SRD calls ‘medium’.
 The thing is, you get to that average by evenly distributing your performances between 6 (very easy) and 25 (very hard).
 You’re just as likely to perform exactly at your level as you are to perform far above it, which seems wrong to me.

 In RPJ, you roll 4d6, and when you roll multiple dice, you get a bell curve.
 Most of the time, you perform at your level, with the occasional push beyond your abilities or fumble beneath them—frequently enough to be narratively interesting, but not so frequently that the game becomes a story about your luck on dice rolls.

 Roleplaying games are RPGs.
 My name is Jay.
 Ergo, RPJ.